BenL2020/Projects-to-Show-On-Resume/README.md

 - Junior Project.py: This is the code, in Python, for my Junior Project, where I searched for the best words for speech language pathologists to use for their speech therapy sessions with lower elementary students with speech disorders.

 - My Clinical Natural Language Processing Project (1).pptx: The is the powerpoint that explains the approach and performance of my code for my Clinical Natural Language Processing course.

+- processing.py, base.css, and flask_app.py are the code for my website: http://benl2020.pythonanywhere.com/.
+This is a website version of my junior project, so it searches for words for speech therapy based on the user's selections.